Honourable Artillery Company: Finsbury Barracks

 Finsbury Barracks is the regiment's headquarters and is leased by London RFCA from the HAC itself.
-Completed for the Royal London Militia in 1857, it was designed by the architect Joseph Jennings and built in Kentish ragstone.
+Authorised by the Royal London Militia Act 1855 (18 & 19 Vict. c. cxlv) and completed for the Royal London Militia in 1857, it was designed by the architect Joseph Jennings and built in Kentish ragstone.
 An extension, faced in striped stone and granite, linking Finsbury Barracks to Armoury House was designed by Arnold & Boston and added in 1994.
 Finsbury Barracks was refurbished in the same year and was re-opened by the Captain General in 1996.